rzizah/rzizah/README.md

 # About me

-Hi, i'am Mostafa.
+Hi, I am Mostafa.

-A skilled smart contract auditor and co-leader of [BUGPULL](https://github.com/bugpull/audits), consistently delivering top-notch security audits.
-With a keen eye for critical and high vulnerabilities, I excel in identifying unique, severe issues across DApps and DeFi protocols, achieving top placements in competitive audit contests.
+A dedicated smart contract auditor and co-leader of [BUGPULL](https://github.com/bugpull/audits), I combine technical expertise with a strategic focus on enhancing protocol resilience.
+With a keen eye for unique and high-impact vulnerabilities, I bring both precision and insight to every engagement.

 # Contact Me